benikm91/IANA_IP6/README.md

 # IANA_IP6

-My bachelor thesis developt together with metataro during the spring of 2017.
+The bachelor thesis developt by metataro and benikm91 during the spring of 2017.

 It is an autonomous roboter that can:
 * Map the enviroment